legospacy/legospacy.github.io/_posts/2016-10-08-lua-irc-engine.md

 >
 >This behaviour allows for handlers which sometimes pass processing on to another handler; eg. when a CTCP ACTION is received, the CTCP handler passes processing over to ACTION.
 This way, the ACTION callback is called instead of the CTCP callback.
 If the callback were always called (as they were in versions 2.1.0 to 5.0.0), the CTCP handler would be called regardless.
 NOTICE and PRIVMSG also work this way, passing over to CTCP when they detect a CTCP message.

+And it only took until `v5.0.0` to decide on it!

 The main thing I learnt from this is that there's a major version zero (`0.x.y`) for a reason - to get everything how you want it, including all the subtle details about how your API works.
 Even though I thought I had planned the module well, little details still came up once I actually implemented it, and I didn't handle those very well.